Politics of Newfoundland and Labrador: Post-Confederation history

 The Progressive Conservative Party of Newfoundland remained in power from 1972 to 1989, first under the leadership of Frank Moores then from 1979 to 1989 under Brian Peckford.
 Peckford's agenda was characterized by battles with the federal government under Prime Ministers Pierre Trudeau and then Brian Mulroney.
 The Peckford government stated, early in its term, its intention to make the fishery the prime generator of wealth and stability in the province's future.
 Peckford's later career became mired in a subsidized farming scandal, he retired from politics in 1989 and was succeeded by Tom Rideout.

 A month after becoming Premier, Rideout's Progressive Conservative Party was defeated in the 1989 election by the Liberal Party under Clyde Wells, though the Tories won a higher percentage of votes the Liberals won a majority of the seats in the House of Assembly.
 Wells' administration oversaw a tumultuous time in Newfoundland's recent history.
 Wells was involved in some confrontation with the federal government and the other provinces over the issue of the Meech Lake Accord which provided for distinct society status for the province of Quebec.
 He was also the premier when the federal government brought in a moratorium on year round cod fishing, a pivotal moment in Newfoundland and Labrador's recent history, ever since which outmigration and depopulation have been a perpetual problem.
 Furthermore, Liberal Party leader Wells ushered in a period of privatizing government services.
+The Liberals would govern until 2003, with the PCs under Danny Williams winning power.
+Kathy Dunderdale would become Premier in 2010, the first woman in the role.
+From 2015 to 2025, the Liberals formed government, which was followed by a PC victory.